jhspetersson/fselect/docs/usage.md

 Order results like in real SQL with `order by`.
 All columns are supported for ordering by, as well as `asc`/`desc` parameters and positional numeric shortcuts.

-Limiting search results is possible with `limit`.
+Limiting search results is possible with `limit` and `offset`.
 Formatting options are supported with `into` keyword.

 If you want to use operators containing `>` or `<`, put the whole query into the double quotes.